-One of the highlights of springtime for me is a walk in our local bluebell wood – which also happens to be one of the best bluebell woods in the UK – Brede High Woods in East Sussex.
-The sound of cuckoos and birdsong fills the air, dappled shade is pierced with shards of sunlight and swathes of fragrant bluebells carpet the woodland floor.
-The bluebells came later than usual this year but I think they were worth the wait…
+One of the highlights of springtime for me is a walk in our local bluebell wood.
+Brede High Woods in East Sussex is one of the best Sussex bluebell woods.
+The sound of cuckoos and birdsong fill the air, dappled shade is pierced with shards of sunlight and swathes of fragrant bluebells carpet the woodland floor.
+A bluebell walk will give you that feel good factor for the rest of the day.

-Brede High Woods
+Brede High Woods, East Sussex

 Brede High Woods is situated six miles north of Hastings, East Sussex in the High Weald Area of Outstanding Natural Beauty.
 It is special for its rare green hellebores and wild service trees, but also for hobby, woodcock, nightingales and buzzards, glowworms, great crested newts, lampreys, dormouse, badgers and fallow deer.

 There are two Woodland Trust car parks on the B2089, five miles north-west of Battle, between Cripps Corner and Broad Oak.
 Parking and entry to the woods is free.

 Bluebells are a protected species in the UK and it is a criminal offence to take them away.
 Bluebells don’t grow wild anywhere else in Europe so be careful not to trample them.
 It is illegal to pick them or dig up the bulbs and take them away.

 One the most famous Sussex sights is Seven Sisters Country Park.
 Read about how to get there and what to see when you do here.